learn-co-students/phrg-green-grocer-pca-001/README.md

+# Pairing Project

+## The Plan

+This pairing lab does not have a designated place to switch drivers.
+Instead, every 30 minutes the pair's responsibilities should swap.
+The driver becomes the navigator, and vice versa.

+To minimize extra cloning and forking, this project should be completed in only one person's Github account.

 ## Objectives

-Create a checkout method to calculate the total cost of a cart of items and apply discounts and coupons as necessary.
+Create a `checkout` method to calculate the total cost of a cart of items and apply discounts and coupons as necessary.

 Dr. Steve Bruhle, your green grocer, isn't ready, but you are!